 Название компании

-Standard Operating Procedures (SOPs) in Healthcare Organizations
+Standard Operating Procedures (SOP) in Healthcare Organizations

-Standard operating procedures (SOPs) are formalized instructions written to standardize the performance of certain functions or tasks in an organization.
+Standard operating procedures (SOPs) are formal instructions written to standardize the performance of specific functions or tasks within an organization.
 In healthcare settings, SOPs serve to ensure consistent and safe delivery of healthcare services.
-These procedures help improve the patient experience by providing a standardized approach to treatment and care.
+These procedures help improve the quality of patient care by providing a standardized approach to treatment and care.
+The concept of SOPs originated in the manufacturing and military environments of the early 20th century, where clear guidelines were needed to ensure efficient and predictable performance of tasks.
+Over time, the principles of standardization began to be applied to the medical field, especially as technology advanced and medical procedures became more complex.

-- Training and Orientation: New employees can quickly become familiar with requirements and procedures, reducing training and integration time into the team.
+- Training and orientation: New employees can quickly become familiar with requirements and procedures, reducing training and integration time into the team.

 What is SOP

-SOPs are applied for
+SOPs are applied to

 Types of SOP